connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 country | Iran
 start date | August 3, 1997
 end date | August 3, 2005](https://www5b.wolframalpha.com/Calculate/MSP/MSP12291123ie4999g04249000044a750bh66gc3aa7?MSPStoreType=image/gif&s=30)
+Seyyed Mohammad Khatami (born 14 October 1943) is an Iranian scholar, Shia theologian, and reformist politician.
+He served as the fifth President of Iran from 3 August 1997 to 3 August 2005.
+He also served as Iran's Minister of Culture from 1982 to 1992.
+He was an outspoken critic of former President Mahmoud Ahmadinejad's government.
 ___
 #### Notable Facts
  - Scholar and politician who served as the President of Iran and became one of the leader's of the country's Green Movement